epfldata/sc-public/README.md

 This repository contains example Domain-Specific Languages (DSLs) defined using SC framework.

 In order to learn how to develop DSLs using SC, first you have to familiarize yourself with some programming language concepts.
-To do so, have a look at the [development process](https://github.com/epfldata/sc-examples/blob/master/doc/DevProcess.md) of an embedded DSL.
+To do so, have a look at the [development process](doc/DevProcess.md) of an embedded DSL.

 We concretely demonstrate this development process through two toy examples:
- * the [List](https://github.com/epfldata/sc-examples/blob/master/list-dsl) tutorial: using quasiquotes to define lowerings and offline optimization on a basic `List` class, and converting it to simple C-like memory management
+ * the [List](list-dsl) tutorial: using quasiquotes to define lowerings and offline optimization on a basic `List` class, and converting it to simple C-like memory management
  * the [Relation](relation-dsl) tutorial: using quasiquotes to define transformations for compiling relational algebra and specializing Schema information
- * the [Vector](https://github.com/epfldata/sc-examples/blob/master/vector-dsl) tutorial: defining a DSL for working with Vectors
+ * the [Vector](vector-dsl) tutorial: defining a DSL for working with Vectors

-Some additional docs are provided in the [`doc`](https://github.com/epfldata/sc-examples/blob/master/doc) folder.
+Some additional docs are provided in the [`doc`](doc) folder.

+You can download the binaries of SC from [here](https://github.com/epfldata/sc-public/releases).